retreaver/core-api-docs/source/index.html.md

 ```

-Creates a new number pool.
+Creates a new Number Pool.

 ### HTTP Request